What Is Tax Return Spreading for Commercial Loans?

 Amended returns and extensions add friction.
 Borrowers frequently submit amended returns alongside originals, or returns filed on extension that don't match the standard schedule.
 Underwriters need to determine which version to spread and document why.

 The output feeds everything downstream.
 The spread data drives the debt service coverage ratio (DSCR), global cash flow analysis, trending analysis, and ultimately the credit memo.
 If spreading is wrong, the entire underwriting package is wrong — and credit review sends it back.
+Industry practitioners consistently report that manual data entry in commercial lending workflows produces error rates of 1-5% per field, compounding across multi-entity structures.

 The Traditional Workflow: What Spreading Actually Looks Like